Skip to main content

 Attach by pressing together.
 Attach three pinch pots side by side.

-Smooth joins
+Smooth Connections

 Smooth around connected areas with Clay Shaper tool.